My novel’s been out since 2015 – but let’s have a look at the development of writing Girl Gone Greek.

 Except this time was a ‘Eureka!’ moment.

-Why not start a novel about your experiences in Greece?
+Why not start a novel about your experiences and travel in Greece?
 It’s nice you’ve got a blog, but why not push yourself that bit further?
 And people might be interested in the colourful characters you’ve experienced in the country

 my inner voice was telling me.
 And so I (not quite) leapt out of bed, grabbed my laptop and started to randomly type.